floppydisk525/BoxBotCtrlBrd/README.md

 # control-board
-Arduino code for Boxbots control board - 3CH R/C receiver input to TB6612 dual h-bridge output
+Arduino code for Boxbots control board - 3CH R/C receiver input to TB6612 dual h-bridge output This repository taken and modified from here:  https://github.com/BoxBots/control-board

 ### Add EnableInterrupt
 Note that this Arduino code needs a library added to it called EnableInterrupt